chikamichi/jumoku/README.md

 What we really want is the simplest DSL possible:

     tree = Evergreen.tree

-    # tree is now a raw tree object shipping with defaults options:
+`tree` is now a raw tree object shipping with defaults options:

-    # - no constraint on the branching number
+* no constraint on the branching number
-    # - nodes ain't need to be unique
+* nodes ain't need to be unique
-    # - it is a directed tree, from root to leaves
+* it is a directed tree, from root to leaves
-    # It mimics a hierarchy.

 What if we want to customize it a bit?